CoppeliaRobotics/simROS2/README.md

 NOTE: replace `coppeliasim-v4.5.0-rev0` with the actual CoppeliaSim version you have.

 3. Edit `meta/interfaces.txt` if you need to include more ROS interfaces.
 You need to specify the fully qualified interface, e.g. geometry_msgs/msg/Twist rather than Twist.
+If an interface uses non-primitive types (i.e. other interfaces), then those should be added as well.
 4. Compile
 ```
 $ colcon build --symlink-install